A good onboarding experience can make all the difference to how new hires feel, even before their first day at work.

 Want to get to know [new hire]?
-Come say hello at their desk, or join us for [lunch/happy hour/soccer match] at [time/place]!
+Come say hello at their desk, set up a video call, or join us for [lunch/happy hour/soccer match] at [time/place/videoconference software]!

 [New hire], we’re glad you’re here!

 Especially for fully remote or hybrid organizations, it can be easy to lose track of new hires after their first week or two.
-Setting a reminder to check in with them on day 30 will help them feel like someone from HR is looking out from them, and will give you some insight into how they’re settling in.
+Setting a reminder to check in with them on day 30 will help them feel like someone from HR is looking out for them and will give you some insight into how they’re settling in.

 Subject line: [New hire], how’s it going?

 Can you believe you’ve already been with us for a month?